FlorenceBuchelet/FlorenceBuchelet/README.md

 - 🌱 I’m currently learning ReactJS, PHP and MySQL.
 - 💕 I love Clean Code and Accessibility.
 - 🎨 I can center any div, even though I barely use them.
-- 📚 I will also master Java, eventually!
+- 📚 Asking about things is my special interest.
 - 💞️ I’m looking to collaborate on challenging projects.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/florence-buchelet-928a7a228/) [mail](florence.buchelet@gmail.com)
 - 🎓 [Here's my curiculum](https://www.linkedin.com/feed/update/urn:li:activity:7145307258904604672/)